sreegodavarthi/handlebarsApp/README.md

-# handlebarsApp
+# Dog or Not!
-Application built using Handlebars.js
+# A sample app created using Handlebars.js